lminiero/kiavc/README.md

 ## Documentation

 Sadly, no documentation is available at the moment: the README in the `lua` folder contains some information on how to start working on a script, though.
 Detailed articles on the engine internals (which also includes some examples) are often posted on [this blog](https://kiavc.wordpress.com) as well.
-Besides, a sample `main.lua` (plus some assets) is available as a reference too, to showcase the engine functionality in a more practical way: it's probably buggy and incomplete (it's all WIP, after all), but it should give a good starting point.
+Besides, a sample `main.lua` (plus some assets) is available as a reference in the `demo` folder too too, to showcase the engine functionality in a more practical way: it's probably buggy and incomplete (it's all WIP, after all), but it should give a good starting point.